Ravi9302/Ravi9302/README.md

 # 💫 About Me:
-I am a passionate Computer Science Engineering student currently in my 3rd year, with a strong interest in Data Analytics and problem-solving.
-I enjoy working with data to discover insights and build meaningful solutions.
-I am continuously improving my skills in programming, data analysis, and software development.
-I like building projects that combine technology and creativity.
-My goal is to grow as a data analyst and contribute to impactful real-world projects through continuous learning and collaboration.
+I am a passionate Computer Science Engineering student currently in my 3rd year, with Aspiring Data Scientist with strong knowledge of Python, SQL, Machine Learning, and Data Analysis.
+Passionate about solving real-world problems using data-driven approaches and continuously learning new technologies.

 ## 🌐 Socials: